Ant0wan/Piscine-C-Recoded-in-Python/README.md

 # piscinePython
 ###<| **Piscine 42 recoded with Python3** |> by /-\n+0w@n

+As the subjects were initially made for C programming language, some exercises will be missing because they are deemed to be pointless recoded in python.<br />
+For instance, C pointers exercises have been recoded and arranged in order to master new concepts (*concerning the python3 programming language*) or have either not been recoded at all.

+The following has been recoded in their respective files:

 #### Day 02:
   1. ft_is_negative.py,<br />
   2. ft_print_alphabet.py,<br />